JoeJorgensen/Singularity-Crypto/project_rules.md

    - Implement signal quality checks
    - Log signal generation in the terminal with component contributions

+5. **Position Types**:
+   - **CRITICAL**: Cryptocurrency accounts at Alpaca are non-marginable and do not support short selling
+   - Only use 'buy' orders to enter long positions and 'sell' orders to exit long positions
+   - Never attempt to open short positions for cryptocurrencies
+   - Interpret all bearish signals as exit signals for existing long positions, not as short entry signals

 ## Streamlit Application Rules

 1. **UI Components**: